barbarer/py4e-int/_sources/regex/mixedupcode.rst

     :practice: T
     :adaptive:

-    The following code should read all the lines in a file, remove whitespace, and use regular expressions to search for lines that start with 'Details: rev=' followed by numbers and '.'.
-Then print the number of occurrences if it is greater than zero.
+    The following code should read all the lines in a file, remove whitespace from the right side of the line, and use regular expressions to search for lines that start with 'Details: rev=' followed by numbers and '.'.
+Then print the number of occurrences.
 The blocks have been mixed up, and include two extra blocks that are not correct.
     -----
     import re
     =====